aoraki/linux-essentials/Centos7UserAndGroupManagement.md

            └─5331 /usr/sbin/slapd -u ldap -h ldapi:/// ldap:///
 ```

-We check the ports being listened on to see if ldap is running
+We check the ports being listened on to see if ldap is running using `netstat`
 ```
 [root@server1 ~]# netstat -ltn
 Active Internet connections (only servers)